VictorOwinoKe/Kidogo-Data-Systems-Analyst-Technical-Assessment/README.md

    <img width="682" alt="image" src="https://github.com/VictorOwinoKe/Kidogo-Data-Systems-Analyst-Technical-Assessment/assets/56676033/5ecd5106-72d2-48ce-99ac-b7c4192cffdd">

-## Data Visualization and Presentation with Power BI
+## B. Data Visualization and Presentation with Power BI

 I loaded the cleansed dataset into Power BI, so I can create compelling data visualizations and interactive dashboards.
 This step enables me to showcase the analysis results and KPIs in a visually appealing and user-friendly manner.